Napoleon Andrew Tuiteleleapaga: Early life

 Napoleon was born on May 25, 1904.
 He hails from the island of Tutuila in American Samoa.
 Like many Samoans of his time, Tuiteleleapaga grew up in poverty.
 He was a self-taught man.
 He loved to learn and stay relevant with societal changes.
 He graduated from the Marist Brothers School located in, Leone Village, Alataua County, Western District, Tutuila, American Samoa.
 After his commencement, Tuiteleleapaga continued his independent studies.
 Tuiteleleapaga sought to quench his thirst for knowledge until his final days.
 Tuiteleleapaga was very keen with all types of music and fancied brass instruments the most.
 Napoleon had the innate ability to be able to pick up an instrument and begin to play it.
 People close to Napoleon tell stories of how he would compose songs on restaurant napkins.
 Years later, Napoleon earned a LL.
 B. from Loyola Law School in Los Angeles, California.

 Career and occupations

-Napoleon was multi-talented.
-He has served as a school teacher, secretary, stenographer, statistician, reporter, editor of the only government paper, the "O Le Fa'atonu," research officer for the legislature of American Samoa, translator, interpreter, Chairman of the American Historical Commission, Investigation Officer for the High court of American Samoa, and head of the magistrates and village courts.
-His Government work had taken him to nearly all the 50 states of the union and as far overseas as Puerto Rico and the Virgin Islands.
-He also traveled to foreign countries, Tonga, Fiji, and New Zealand.
-He was offered rare and coveted opportunities of meeting kings, queens, prime ministers, and other dignitaries.
+Napoleon has many occupations.
+He served as a school teacher, secretary, stenographer, statistician, reporter, editor of the only government paper, the "O Le Fa'atonu," research officer for the legislature of American Samoa, translator, interpreter, Chairman of the American Historical Commission, Investigation Officer for the High court of American Samoa, and head of the magistrates and village courts.
+His Government work had taken him to nearly all the 50 states of the union, as well as, Puerto Rico, the Virgin Islands, Tonga, Fiji, and New Zealand.
+These trips allowed him to meet kings, queens, prime ministers, and other dignitaries.